barryclark/jekyll-now/_posts/2016-8-30-Caffe-Conda.md

 title: Install Caffe With Anaconda
 ---

-If you want to install [Caffe](http://caffe.berkeleyvision.org/) on Ubuntu 16.04along with Anaconda, here is an installation instructions:
+If you want to install [Caffe](http://caffe.berkeleyvision.org/) on Ubuntu 16.04 along with Anaconda, here is an installation guide:

 # Install Nvidia driver and Cuda (Optional)